nawab312/AWS/Networking/VPC/NATGateway.md

 - Create one NAT Gateway per Availability Zone.
 - Create one private subnet per AZ, and associate it with a route table pointing to the NAT Gateway in the same AZ.

+---

+Your private EC2 instances make thousands of outbound HTTPS calls per second to the same external third-party API.

+After a traffic spike, some requests start failing intermittently with timeouts.
+Instances are healthy, CPU is fine, security groups are correct, and the NAT Gateway is “Available”.
+- What NAT Gateway limitation could cause this behavior?
+Be specific.
+- What CloudWatch metrics would you check, and what values would confirm your suspicion?

+**NAT Gateway limitation:**
+- A NAT Gateway has a limit on concurrent connections per source IP, roughly 55,000–60,000 connections.
+With thousands of outbound requests per second to the same external IP, it can run out of available source ports, causing intermittent connection failures or timeouts.
+This is called port exhaustion.
+- When a private EC2 instance sends outbound traffic through a NAT Gateway, the NAT maps the private IP:source port to the NAT Gateway’s public IP:allocated source port.
+TCP/UDP uses 16-bit ports (65,536 total), but some ports are reserved.
+If many connections are made to the same external IP/port combination, the NAT runs out of unique mappings, leading to failed connections.

+**CloudWatch metrics to check:**
+- `ActiveConnectionCount` - high values near NAT limits indicate heavy usage.
+- `ErrorPortAllocation` - counts how often NAT couldn’t allocate a new source port.
+- `PacketsDropCount` - indicates dropped traffic

+---